aswit1/my-first-blog/readme.md

 - DEFAULT_FROM_EMAIL
 - and WEATHER_API_KEY

+#### Celery also needs to be set up to run specific tasks in this project...

 # Deployment Steps:
 ### On development machine:
 - pip freeze >> requirements.txt (only if you've newly installed packages)